pjvillan/bootcamp2021-server/README.md

 This is a public project, which means that anyone can use it for their work.

 Copyright (c) 2021 Navit Choudhary

+## GIT practice
+Adding a new line for git practice